Original air date: 9/30/1993

-- Abbey Road Crossing: The cover of "Bigger Than Jesus" is a direct parody.
+- Abbey Road Crossing: The cover of Bigger Than Jesus is a direct parody.

 - Backstory of the Day: As per usual with many flashback episodes, with Homer revealing his short time as a superstar, that was seemingly forgotten about and never mentioned prior to this episode (with the kids even Lampshading this heavily at the end of the episode).
-This likely counts as an Ass Pull, though it may reference John Lennon's own attempts to hide his stardom from his child until he came across some merchandise.
+This likely counts as an Ass Pull, though it may reference John Lennon's own attempts to hide his stardom from his eldest son Julian until he came across some merchandise.

-Bart: Did you screw up like the Beatles and say you were bigger than Jesus?
+- Bigger Than Jesus: Discussed:Bart: What'd you do?
+Screw up like the Beatles and say you were bigger than Jesus?

 Homer: All the time.
 That was the title of our second album.